IndiasFernandes/backtesting_odum/docs/live/FILE_ORGANIZATION.md

 │
 ├── live/                    # TARGET: Live-specific components (to be created) │   ├── __init__.py         # NEW
-│   ├── engine.py           # NEW: LiveEngine / LiveExecutionOrchestrator
+│   ├── engine.py           # NEW: LiveExecutionOrchestrator (main orchestrator)
 │   ├── trading_node.py     # NEW: TradingNode wrapper
 │   ├── orchestrator.py     # NEW: Execution Orchestrator
 │   ├── oms.py              # NEW: Unified OMS